Xena: Warrior Princess: Series format

 Xena is a historical fantasy set primarily in ancient Greece, although the setting is flexible in both time and location and occasionally features Egyptian, Indian, Chinese, Central Asian, and Medieval European elements.
 The flexible fantasy framework of the show accommodates a considerable range of theatrical styles, from high melodrama to slapstick comedy, from whimsical and musical to all-out action and adventure.
-While the show is typically set in ancient times, its themes are essentially modern and it investigates the ideas of taking responsibility for past misdeeds, the value of human life, personal liberty and sacrifice, and friendship.
-The show often addresses ethical dilemmas, such as the morality of pacifism; however, the storylines rarely seek to provide unequivocal solutions.

 Xena freely borrows names and themes from various mythologies around the world, primarily the Greek, anachronistically adapting them to suit the demands of the storyline.
 Historical figures and events from several different historical eras and myths make numerous appearances, and the main characters are often credited with resolving important historical situations.
 These include an encounter with Homer before he was famous, in which Gabrielle encourages his storytelling aspirations; the fall of Troy; and the capture of Caesar by pirates, with Xena cast as the pirate leader.

 Competing religions are treated as compatible and co-existent in a henotheistic world, allowing the Greek Pantheon to live side by side with the Norse gods, Indian Deities, the "God of Love" and others.
 Each god, or set of gods, controls a different part of the world, and (in the show) survives only while people believe in it.
 In seasons four and five, the Greek people gradually transfer their faith from the Greek gods to the "God of Love" over an approximate 25-year period, and as their power fades, the Greek gods are almost all killed off in a climactic battle.

-This quirky mix of timelines and the amalgamation of historical and mythological elements fueled the rise of the show to cult status during the 1990s and early 2000s.
 It was one of the first shows to tap into its Internet following, allowing fans from all over the world to discuss and suggest things related to the show.
 The Xena fandom is still an active community today.